Liverpool ease past Bayern 3-1 to reach last eight

 Liverpool, however, kept up the pressure and were rewarded when Dutchman Van Dijk grabbed his third goal in his last four appearances in all competitions.

+"Both teams were cautious but the second goal took the wind out of our sails," said defender Masts Hummels.
+"Before that it was very tight.
+But after the 2-1 we just could not turn it around."

-Mane completed a memorable win with a well-timed header after a delightful lofted pass from Mohamed Salah as Liverpool stretched their unbeaten run in Champions League last-16 matches to eight games following a 1-0 loss at home to Barcelona in the 2006/07.
+Mane completed a memorable win with a well-timed header after a delightful lofted pass from Mohamed Salah as Liverpool stretched their unbeaten run in Champions League last-16 matches to eight following a 1-0 loss at home to Barcelona in 2007.

 (Reporting by Karolos Grohmann; Editing by Toby Davis)